-Perceptual Aspects - highly tranquil landscape with a strong level of perceived naturalness (due to the presence of native deciduous woodland, heathland and wetland habitats), lack of visible overt human impact, low density of settlement, and associated dark skies and low noise levels. lowland landscapes; • the strong sense of tranquillity and remoteness. grassland, wood pasture, meadows and ancient woodlands. • Keep harvesting operations away from the most tranquil areas. • Reduce the impact of any bioenergy planting by small-scale harvesting, and incorporating mixed species where possible. • Aim for irregular patterns of planting rather than geometric blocks. -- -- --- --
+Perceptual Aspects - highly tranquil landscape with a strong level of perceived naturalness (due to the presence of native deciduous woodland, heathland and wetland habitats), lack of visible overt human impact, low density of settlement, and associated dark skies and low noise levels. lowland landscapes; • the strong sense of tranquillity and remoteness. grassland, wood pasture, meadows and ancient woodlands.
+Keep harvesting operations away from the most tranquil areas.
+Reduce the impact of any bioenergy planting by small-scale harvesting, and incorporating mixed species where possible.
+Aim for irregular patterns of planting rather than geometric blocks.
+A note on cumulative issues: Although there may be some opportunity the landscape would be highly sensitive to large scale planting that could alter